practiceSocial MediaRight of PublicityMotion Picture &

 Documentaries take a journalistic approach to a real-life situation, relying on real footage of the characters, rather than relying on the screenplay written by a single person.
 Justice-seeking documentaries are able to place a check on the legal system when the biases and opinions of juries and judges come into conflict with the facts of the trial.

-Zachary Edwards, a student in Jon Pfeiffer’s Spring 2018 Media Law class at Pepperdine University, wrote the above essay in response being asked how her major, IMC, could improve the trial process.
+Zachary Edwards, a student in Jon Pfeiffer's Spring 2018 Media Law class at Pepperdine University, wrote the above essay in response being asked how his major, IMC, could improve the trial process.